ndefokou/KF-CIVIL-PRO-/README.md

 ## 🌐 Deployment

-### Lovable Platform
-- Already configured for Lovable deployment
-- Use the "Publish" button in the Lovable interface

 ### Other Platforms
 - **Vercel**: Connect GitHub repo and deploy
 - **Netlify**: Drag and drop the `dist` folder after build